switcherapi/switcher-gitops/README.md

 ![Switcher API: Cloud-based Feature Flag API](https://github.com/switcherapi/switcherapi-assets/blob/master/logo/switcherapi_grey.png)

 # About
-**Switcher GitOps** is Domain Snapshot Orquestrator for Switcher API.
+**Switcher GitOps** is Domain Snapshot Orchestrator for Switcher API.
 It allows you to manage your feature flags and configurations in a GitOps manner.
 It is a simple and easy way to manage your feature flags and configurations in a versioned manner.

 # Features
 - Manage Switchers in a GitOps manner